How to encrypt Firefox profile, bookmarks, and cookies

 ... and keep your saved passwords, bookmarks, and cookies safe

-In this article, we will describe how to use our software USBCrypt to create a secure encrypted area on an external (or internal) drive and use it to keep a secure set of the Firefox web browser data (the profile).
+The solution to this problem is to keep your web browser data in an encrypted container, such as a Virtual Encrypted Disk, protected with a password separate from your Windows password.
+In this article, we show how to use our encryption software Encryptability or USBCrypt to do just that: we show how to create a secure encrypted area and use for keeping the Firefox web browser data (the profile) as an example.
 Why Firefox?
 Because it makes it very easy to setup an encrypted profile.
 (We will discuss what to do about other browsers at the end of the article.)

 First of all, what is a profile?
 The profile is a set of files and folders that the web browser uses to store all your web browsing data: the browsing history, the bookmarks, the cookies, the copies of the web pages, the images and the scripts (the cache), and so on.
-Each browser has a different way of organizing the data in the profile, but the exact details of how it is done are not important to us.
-The only thing that is important is where the profile is stored on your computer.
+Each browser has a different way of organizing the data in the profile, but the exact details of how it is done are not important to us here.
+The only thing that we need to know at this point is where the profile is stored on your computer.

 In case of Windows XP, the location is:

-If you open such a folder in Windows Explorer (you may need to enable the Windows setting that shows the hidden and system folders first to see this folder), you should see the list of profiles that you currently have.
-If you have not done anything special to create new profiles yet, you would see just one profile there, with the name xxxxxxxx.default, where xxxxxxxx would be a set of some random characters.
+If you open such a folder in Windows Explorer (you may need to use its Folder Options screen to enable the setting that shows the hidden and system folders first to see this folder), you should see the list of profiles that you currently have.
+If you have not done anything special to create new profiles yet, you would see just one profile there, with the name xxxxxxxx.default, where xxxxxxxx would be a set of some random letters.

 With such a plan in mind, let's get down to it:

 Step 2.
 Start the Virtual Encrypted Disk (by entering its password, of course.)
-It will appear as a separate drive in the Computer folder, with its own drive letter.
+It will appear as a separate drive in the This PC folder, with its own drive letter.
 In this example, we will assume the drive letter of the Virtual Encrypted Disk is M:.
 (Yours could be different.)

 In this file, locate the line IsRelative=1 and change it to IsRelative=0